-In Close, you can use Sequences to create a clear schedule of pre-made email templates combined with calling steps that the whole team can use:
+In Close, you can use Workflows to create a clear schedule of pre-made email templates combined with calling steps that the whole team can use:

 Sales pitch scripts for a sales cadence shouldn’t be written out word-for-word, but should give your reps a basic outline to follow for the calls.

 When you create scripts for the calls and voicemails that are inside your sales cadence, you can ensure reps follow the right messaging and harmonize each touchpoint to the rest of the cadence.

 Step 10.
 Encourage Your Team to Add Personality and Authenticity to Their Templates and Scripts

 A sales cadence may be like the beat of a drum—but the way your reps perform within that cadence can be compared to the rest of the tune.

 Each rep has their own style, personality, and flair.
 Don’t use templates and scripts to repress that personality.
 Instead, encourage your reps to use their own authentic voice within templates and scripts.